 The national context

-We work with older and traditionally constructed buildings, and our approach combines respect for longevity and heritage – whether a building is listed or not – with rigorous building physics.
+We have a particular interest in buildings of traditional construction.
+Our approach combines respect for longevity and heritage – whether the house is listed or not – with rigorous building physics.

 The UK has made foundational commitments to address climate change through the Climate Change Act 2008.
-Adding to the challenge is that our housing stock is the oldest in Europe: around 20% of the total – 6 million homes – were built before 1919, a period when solid wall construction predominated.
+Adding to the challenge is the age of our housing stock, the oldest in Europe.
+Around 6 million homes in the UK were built before 1919 – but solid wall construction continued through the 1920s and 1930s in reduced numbers, meaning the total stock of solid wall properties is significantly larger.

-It would not be physically possible or culturally acceptable to replace these old houses wholesale.
-Equally, it’s not tenable to leave their thermal performance unaddressed, in terms of environmental impact and the comfort of the people who have made their homes in them.
+Just as it would not be physically possible or culturally acceptable to replace these old houses wholesale, neither is it tenable to leave their thermal performance unaddressed, in terms of environmental impact and the health and comfort of the people who live in them.

 Retrofit is therefore unavoidable.
 The practical challenge is how heritage and decarbonisation are reconciled, and how measures are prioritised and sequenced.